Internet: How to Choose the Best Tariff

 With current legislation companies are not forced to meet a minimum percentage of the maximum speeds shown on their websites.
 Most only guarantee 10% of the contracted speed, thereby avoiding claims for breach of contract.

 The further your home is from the exchange, the slower the speed.
 A distance of up to 1 km means that a contracted 30 MB broadband package should generally deliver around 25 MB.
-For greater distances see this graph.

 You can test the upload and download speed, but only once it’s installed.
 Take a look at Test de Velocidad.